hashicorp/packer/website/source/docs/builders/amazon-instance.html.markdown

 * `ssh_timeout` (string) - The time to wait for SSH to become available before timing out.
 The format of this value is a duration such as "5s" or "5m".
-The default SSH timeout is "1m", or one minute.
+The default SSH timeout is "5m", or five minutes.

 * `subnet_id` (string) - If using VPC, the ID of the subnet, such as "subnet-12345def", where Packer will launch the EC2 instance.